Infineon/cysecuretools/docs/README_CYW20829.md

 $ cysecuretools set-ocd --name openocd --path <PATH_TO_OPENOCD_ROOT_DIRECTORY>
 ```
 Make sure you provide the path to the root directory of OpenOCD (NOT _bin_ directory).
+Specifying the path is not mandatory if you have ModusToolbox™ installed on your machine.
+OpenOCD from the ModusToolbox™ directory is used by default.

 _Example:_
 ```bash